Reviewing Mister Car Wash (NYSE:MCW) and Driven Brands (NASDAQ:DRVN)

 |2.70

-Driven Brands presently has a consensus target price of $37.11, indicating a potential upside of 28.99%.
-Mister Car Wash has a consensus target price of $23.75, indicating a potential upside of 31.51%.
-Given Mister Car Wash’s higher probable upside, analysts plainly believe Mister Car Wash is more favorable than Driven Brands.
+Mister Car Wash presently has a consensus target price of $23.75, suggesting a potential upside of 31.51%.
+Driven Brands has a consensus target price of $37.11, suggesting a potential upside of 28.99%.
+Given Mister Car Wash’s higher possible upside, equities analysts plainly believe Mister Car Wash is more favorable than Driven Brands.

 Profitability

-This table compares Driven Brands and Mister Car Wash’s net margins, return on equity and return on assets.
+This table compares Mister Car Wash and Driven Brands’ net margins, return on equity and return on assets.

 |Net Margins